Wolves in Ireland: Reintroduction

 Captive wolves currently reside at Dublin Zoo and the Wild Ireland nature reserve on the Inishowen Peninsula.

-In 2019, Green Party leader Eamon Ryan called for the reintroduction of wolves to help rewild the countryside and control deer numbers; however the Minister for Culture, Heritage and the Gaeltacht has stated that her department currently has no plans to do so.
+In 2019, Green Party leader Eamon Ryan called for the reintroduction of wolves to help rewild the countryside and control deer numbers; however the Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan, has stated that her department currently has no plans to do so.